arindammishra1999/Prescribe/README.md

     vault secrets enable -version=2 kv
     ```

-5. Save the private key in Vault:
+5. Save the private key in Vault, ensure that you paste the new line characters as well:
     ```shell
     vault kv put -mount=kv jwt-rsa-private private_key="<Paste the contents of private.key here>"
     ```
    __Please Note:__ You must copy the contents of the `private.key` file __EXACTLY__ as they are, including all headers,
    footers, and new line characters.

-6. Save the public key in Vault:
+6. Save the public key in Vault, ensure that you paste the new line characters as well:
     ```shell
     vault kv put -mount=kv jwt-rsa-public public_key="<Paste the contents of public.key here>"
     ```